 Gross vs Net Revenue – Why it’s Important to Know the Difference?

-Investors want to know the gross revenue because it explains business’ ability to increase sales and the possibility of growth.
-Gross revenue figure gets more important if a business opens a store in a new location.
-The stakeholders would always want to know the revenue the new store is generating.
+Investors want to know the gross revenue because it explains the business’ ability to increase sales and the possibility of growth.
+The gross revenue figure gets more important if a business opens a store in a new location.
+The stakeholders would always want to know the revenue that the new store is generating.

 On the other hand, net revenue in such a case would help get a clearer picture.
 It would help the owners decide their next course of action regarding cost and worth.
-Even if a product is generating good sales and bringing in a lot of revenue, it still needs to be in-line with the expenses.
+Even if a product generates good sales and brings in a lot of revenue, it still needs to be in line with the expenses.

-Thus, net revenue helps a business understand points where it can minimize the expenses.
-Further, if there is more than one product, then net revenue would help in identifying the product that generates more profit and the products that are generating higher revenue but also adding more expense.
+Thus, net revenue helps a business understand points where it can minimize expenses.
+Further, if there is more than one product, then net revenue would help identify the product that generates more profit and the products that are generating higher revenue and adding more expense.

 Gross vs Net Revenue – Relevance to Business Financing

-While forwarding a loan, a bank not only looks at the borrower’s debt service coverage ratio but also wants to know how the company’s core product and services are working.
+While forwarding a loan, a bank looks at the borrower’s debt service coverage ratio and wants to know how the company’s core product and services are working.
 A company with increasing gross revenue may mean a strong product line and fair demand in the market.
-No bank would want to extend a loan to a company that does not show the potential of higher gross revenue.
+No bank would want to extend a loan to a company that does not show the potential for higher gross revenue.

-Both Gross and net revenue separately are not sufficient to understand the profitability of the company.
+Both Gross and net revenue separately are not sufficient to understand the company’s profitability.
 Profit for a company is the amount that can be re-invested or given to the shareholders in the form of dividends.

-Gross revenue does not reveal different income streams of a company.
-A company may have one more income sources in addition to the sale of goods and services.
-For instance, if a business invests in an interest-bearing account, bonds or stocks of the other companies, they would earn some income from those investments.
+Gross revenue does not reveal the different income streams of a company.
+A company may have one more income source in addition to the sale of goods and services.
+For instance, if a business invests in an interest-bearing account, bonds, or stocks of the other companies, they would earn some income from those investments.

-Gross revenue, however, helps investors and stakeholders in understanding how much revenue the company is earning from the core operations.
+Gross revenue, however, helps investors and stakeholders understand how much revenue the company is earning from its core operations.